Tools and resources to help your company expand globally

 VAT for services rendered from abroad has to be paid by the local entity receiving the service, applying the reverse charge mechanism.

-Entities must register for IIBB (Ingresos Brutos) if they provide VAT taxable supplies in the course of doing business.
+Entities must register for IIBB (Ingresos Brutos) if they provide VAT-taxable supplies in the course of doing business.
 No turnover threshold applies.

 Other Consumption Taxes